sasezaki/zf-merge-status/README.md

 This tool aimed to support merging ZF1's commits.

 ## How to use ?
-please set your environment in zf-merge-status.php
+please set your environment in zfmerge.ini
 - ZF1's svn local checkout.
 - ZF2's git local clone.